 A common concern among woodworkers involves the selection of blades for their saws.
-Whether they are working with a table saw, band saw, circular saw or jig saw, most woodworkers seek the holy grail of saw blades that offer the smoothest, best cuts possible.
+Whether they are working with a table saw, band saw, circular saw, or jigsaw, most woodworkers are always seeking a kind of holy grain when it comes to finding saw blades that offer the smoothest, best cuts possible.
 Woodworkers quickly learn that the number of teeth-per-inch (TPI) on the blade has a big impact on the quality of a cut.
 The general rule of thumb is "the more TPI, the smoother the cut."
 The true answer, however, is just a little more complicated than that, as you'll learn once you understand how saw teeth work.

 How Saw Teeth Cut

-Each tooth on saw blades is essentially a tiny, sharp chisel that gouges out wood fibers as it speeds through a workpiece.
+Each tooth on a saw blade is essentially a tiny, sharp chisel that gouges out wood fibers as it speeds through a workpiece.
 Typically, the more teeth a saw blade has, the smoother the cut will be.
 This holds true for pretty much any saw you use—table saw, miter saw, circular saw, jigsaw, scroll saw, or band saw.
-These smooth cuts come at the price of speed since blades with many teeth achieve their fine finish by cutting slowly.
+However, these smooth cuts come at the price of speed since blades with many teeth achieve their fine finish by cutting slowly.
 Saw blades with fewer teeth will cut faster and more aggressively, but generally produce somewhat rougher finishes.
-This is because on a blade with fewer teeth, the spaces (gullets) in-between the teeth are deeper, and the chiseling action of the tooth is more aggressive.

 There are tradeoffs you pay for that smoother cut on a fine-tooth blade.
 Because the cuts are naturally slower and less aggressive, there is a greater likelihood that the wood will be burned due to friction as the blade feeds through the workpiece.
 And because the gullets between teeth are very small and don't clear out the sawdust as quickly, there is a greater likelihood of binding when cutting with a fine-tooth blade.